 Amplifier gain is internally configured and controlled by way of two terminals (GAIN0 and GAIN1).
 BTL gain settings of 2, 6, 12, and 24 V/V are provided, while SE gain is always configured as 1 V/V for headphone drive.
 An internal input MUX allows two sets of stereo inputs to the amplifier.
-In notebook applications, where internal speakers are driven as BTL and the line outputs (often headphone drive) are required to be SE, the TPA0112 automatically switches into SE mode when the SE/BTL input is activated, and this reduces the gain to 1 V/V.
+The HP/LINE terminal allows the user to select which MUX input is active regardless of whether the amplifier is in SE or BTL mode.
+In notebook applications, where internal speakers are driven as BTL and the line outputs (often headphone drive) are required to be SE, the TPA0212 automatically switches into SE mode when the SE/BTL input is activated, and this reduces the gain to 1 V/V.

-The TPA0112 consumes only 6 mA of supply current during normal operation.
-A miserly shutdown mode reduces the supply current to less than 150 μ A.
+The TPA0212 consumes only 6 mA of supply current during normal operation.
+A miserly shutdown mode reduces the supply current to 150 $\mu$ A.

 The PowerPAD package (PWP) delivers a level of thermal performance that was previously achievable only in TO-220-type packages.
 Thermal impedances of approximately 35°C/W are readily realized in multilayer PCB applications.
-This allows the TPA0112 to operate at full power into 8-Ω loads at an ambient temperature of 85°C.
+This allows the TPA0212 to operate at full power into $8-\Omega$ loads at an ambient temperature of 85°C.